LoyolaChicagoBooks/introcs-csharp/source/data/writeline-substitution.rst

 String Format Operation
 -----------------------

-A common convention is fill-in-the blanks.
+A common convention is fill-in-the-blanks.
 For instance,

     Hello, _____!

-and you can fill in the name of the person greeted, and combine given text with a chosen insertion.
+You can fill in the name of the person greeted and combine given text with a chosen insertion.
 C# has a similar construction, better called fill-in-the-braces, that can be used with ``Console.WriteLine``.